Chandler/planet_app/README.md

 Welcome to Planet App, a restful backend for managing users and groups See specification.md for availiable features

-run all of commands from the root of the project.
+run all commands from the root of the project.

 ### setup
 for best results, create a python virtualenv before installing the